david-park-04/portfolio/content/Productivity/A Framework for Living Life.md

 ![Pyramid of Life](pyramid-of-life.png)

 # Purpose
 At the most fundamental level, it's necessary to figure out what you wish to get out life.
-Without a driving force, I believe it's inevitable that there'll be times in which feelings of doubt and meaninglessness toward what you're working towards will sprout.
+Without a driving force, I believe it's inevitable that there'll be times in which feelings of doubt and meaninglessness for what you're working towards will sprout.

 To derive a purpose, begin to look within yourself.
 While you may admire others and the lives they live, it's your inner voice which you have to pay attention to and form a connection with.
-To hear your inner voice, we need to reduce external stimulation that's caused us to externalize our attention
+To hear your inner voice, we need to reduce external stimulation that's caused us to externalize our attention.